 NTU Faith and Chaplaincy

-The Chaplaincy team also has Jewish, Muslim, and Catholic chaplains, and a chaplain based at our Brackenhurst Campus.
+The Chaplaincy team has Jewish, Muslim, Catholic and Methodist chaplains, and a chaplain based at our Brackenhurst Campus.
 Email our team to get in touch with the chaplains.

 We have Muslim prayer rooms across our campuses:

 - Clifton Campus – Student Services Centre

 To find out more about the latest updates on the Friday Jummah Prayers at our City or Clifton campus, please click here.

 Join the Faith team on social media

 We welcome you to join our social media accounts.
 This is a good way to keep up-to-date with latest news, ask us questions and meet fellow NTU applicants, current students and alumni.